jjones4/cBudget/README.txt

-Simple Command Line Budget App Written in C
+Simple Command-Line Budget App Written in C

-You can create a new budget record or display your budget.

-The program saves your records in a text file called budget.txt.
+cBudget uses a text file called budget.txt to save new records and fetch records.
+You can choose from the options to display your budget, add a record, or remove a record.
 Note that there is no input validation yet.

 A session with the app might look something like this: